VT Markets Review

 |Platforms & Tools|

-VT Markets is considered average-risk, with an overall Trust Score of 79 out of 99.
-VT Markets is not publicly traded and does not operate a bank.
-VT Markets is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and one tier-3 regulator (low trust).
-VT Markets (through its parent company) is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).
+VT Markets is considered average-risk, with an overall Trust Score of 83 out of 99.
+VT Markets is not publicly traded, does not operate a bank, and is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and one tier-3 regulator (low trust).
+VT Markets is authorised by the following tier-1 regulators via its parent company, Vantage: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).
 Learn more about Trust Score.

 |Publicly Traded (Listed)||No|

-The cost of trading at VT Markets varies depending on whether you choose the Raw ECN or Standard STP account.
-Both accounts have a minimum deposit of just $200.
-The Standard STP account is commission-free but comes with higher spreads relative to the Raw ECN account.
+The cost of trading at VT Markets varies depending on whether you choose the Raw ECN or the Standard STP account.
+The Standard STP account is commission-free but comes with spreads higher than those for the Raw ECN account, and both accounts require a minimum deposit of just $200.

-Average spreads: For the four weeks ending August 15, 2020, VT Markets average spread on the EUR/USD stood at 1.3 pips for its Standard STP account, while the RAW ECN effective spread was 0.7 pips (based on 0.6 round turn commission and 0.1 average spread).
-This pricing on the VT Markets Raw ECN account is close to the industry average.
-In contrast, the Standard STP account pricing is less attractive.
+Average spreads: VT Markets lists the typical spread on the EUR/USD at 1.2 pips for its Standard STP account, while the RAW ECN effective spread was 0.83 pips (based on 0.6 round turn commission and 0.23 average spread for September 2021).
+The pricing for the VT Markets Raw ECN account is pretty standard for the industry, while the Standard STP account pricing is less attractive.

 |Active Trader or VIP Discounts||No|